-PSY 4410 PSY 4450 Theories of Personality (3) PSY 4478 Critical analysis of major theories and systems of personality.
-Prerequisite: six semester hours of psychology.
-PSY 4451 History and Systems of Psychology (3) Study of the development of psychology from its historical antecedents with special emphasis placed on contemporary schools and systems of contemporary psychological thought.
-Prerequisite: PSY 2230 and Senior Status (90 semester hours of undergraduate courses).
-PSY 4456 Gerontology (3) The study of aging.
-Emphasis on biomedical, psychological, and social aspects of middle and late adulthood Applied Behavior Analysis (3) PSY 4459 This course covers the characteristics of behavior analysis as well as the basics of behavior-change procedures.
-Students will design, plan, implement, PSY 4480 and present a behavior-change project.
-Cognitive Psychology (3) A study of human intellectual functioning including PSY 4460 attention, perception, memory, problem solving, reasoning and language Prerequisite: PSY 2230 and an additional three PSY 4485 semester hours of psychology.
 PSY 4470 Advanced Theories of Developmental Psychology (3) Comparative study of major developmental theories from the exogenous, endogenous, and constructivist paradigms.
 Includes history, structural components, contributions, criticisms, evaluation, and relevant research of each theory.
 Prerequisite: six semester hours of psychology.
 PSY 4474 Evaluation of Research for the Behavioral Treatment of Individuals with Autism and Developmental Delays (3) This course will present a behavioral view of autism and provide a brief overview of the history of behavioral treatment of autism and other developmental delays.
 This course will provide a brief overview of single-subject research designs and data analysis.
 Students will evaluate research studies that are seminal in the field of the behavioral treatment of children with autism and developmental delays in terms of (a) ethics, (b) research design, and (c) visual analysis.
-Prerequisites: PSY 4459, Applied Behavior Analysis PSY 4475 Theories of Training and Evaluation (3) Examines evaluation issues such as criteria development, organizational assessment, process and outcome criteria, along with instructional methodologies such as fairness in training, special populations, second careers, and ethics of organizational and industrial change.
+PSY 4475 Theories of Training and Evaluation (3) Examines evaluation issues such as criteria development, organizational assessment, process and outcome critéria, along with instructional methodologies such as fairness in training, special populations, second careers, and ethics of organizational and industrial change.
 Prerequisite: six semester hours of psychology.
 PSY 4476 Behavioral Treatment of Individuals with Autism and Developmental Delays (3) In this course, students will identify, describe, and practice behavioral change procedures using: (a) positive and negative reinforcement, (b) positive and negative punishment, (c) shaping, (d) each type of verbal operant, (e) extinction, and (f) differential reinforcement.
 Students will contrast discrete-trial teaching and incidental teaching methods and practice using both.
 Prerequisite: PSY 4459.
 PSY 4477 Behavioral Assessment of Individuals with Autism and Developmental Delays (3) This course will prepare the student to conduct behavioral assessments including a functional behavior assessment (FBA), VB-MAPP, and ABBLS.
 Based on the results of the assessment, students will write a behavioral treatment plan.
 Prerequisite: PSY 4459.
-78 The Behavior Analyst as a Professional and Ethical Practitioner (3) Through a variety of topics and activities, this course will prepare the student for working in a professional setting (e.g., a clinic for the behavioral treatment of children with autism.)
+PSY 4478 The Behavior Analyst as a Professional and Ethical Practitioner (3) Through a variety of topics and activities, this course will prepare the student for working in a professional setting (e.g., a clinic for the behavioral treatment of children with autism.)
 Topics covered include: (a) training and supervising others in implementing behavior-change procedures, including parents; (b) advanced behavior-change procedures such as contingency contracts, group contingencies, selfmanagement, and programming for generalization and maintenance; (c) the Behavior Analyst Certification Board's ethical guidelines for behavior analysts; and (d) possible undesired side-effects of using behavior-change procedure such as reinforcement, extinction, and punishment.
 Students will design, plan, implement, and present a behaviorchange project.
 Prerequisites: PSY 4474, PSY 4477.